Full spectrum vs. broad spectrum CBD oil derived from hemp plants.

 So, what exactly is in a full spectrum product?
 You’ll find a rich mix of cannabinoids, including CBD and a small amount of THC, which work on your body's endocannabinoid system.
 Then there are terpenes, the aromatic compounds that give plants their unique scents, like the calming smell of lavender or the fresh scent of pine.
 Terpenes have their own therapeutic properties.
 Finally, you have flavonoids, which are known for their antioxidant effects.
 Together, these compounds create a powerful blend that supports the entourage effect, potentially making your CBD gummies more effective.

-How Much THC is in Full Spectrum?
+How Much THC Can Full Spectrum Have?

 This is a common question, and it's an important one.
 By law, hemp-derived full spectrum CBD products must contain less than 0.3% THC by dry weight.
 This is a trace amount that is not enough to produce the intoxicating "high" associated with marijuana.
 So, you can experience the benefits of the whole plant without worrying about psychoactive effects.
 This tiny amount of THC is believed to play a crucial role in the entourage effect, helping to amplify the therapeutic properties of the CBD and other cannabinoids present in the product.